-3.9 INTRA-ANNUAL RUNOFF DISTRIBUTION OF THE CHATKAL RIVER
+2.9.1 INTRA-ANNUAL RUNOFF DISTRIBUTION OF THE CHATKAL RIVER

 The observations of average monthly water discharge are used to estimate the inter-annual distribution of The Chatkal River runoff.
-The evaluations of the Erasmus Mundus Joint Master in Water and Coastal Management.
-WACOMA (2015-2017) intra-annual distribution of runoff were implemented not for hydrological years which generally starts from the October 1st, but for water management years because the beginning of the water management year and hydrological year practically never coincide.
-In ex-USSR countries, for the beginning of the water management year, the earliest date of the onset of the high water phase is normally taken [7].
+The evaluations of the intra-annual distribution of runoff were implemented not for hydrological years which generally starts from October 1st, but for water management years because the beginning of the water management year and hydrological year practically never coincide.
+In ex-USSR countries, for the beginning of the water management year, the earliest date of the onset of the high water phase is normally taken [17].